Menu Toggle Software

 Proposal Description

-The 2019 and 2022 version of Title 24 requires multifamily units to comply with either of the following: providing balanced ventilation or meeting a compartmentalization maximum of 0.3 cfm/sf @50 Pa.
-This proposed measure would add a mandatory measure for all multifamily units to:
+The 2022 version of Title 24, Part 6 requires multifamily units to comply with either of the following: providing balanced ventilation or meeting a compartmentalization maximum of 0.3 cfm/ft2 @50 Pa.
+This proposal would add a mandatory measure for all new construction multifamily units, with the purpose of protecting IAQ to:

-• Use supply-only or balanced ventilation as a whole dwelling unit strategy.
-In other words, use of exhaust-only ventilation could not be used for whole dwelling unit ventilation.
+- Use supply-only or balanced ventilation as a whole dwelling unit strategy.
+Use of exhaust-only ventilation cannot be used for whole dwelling unit ventilation.
+The proposed language also requires that IAQ system components (i.e., filter and HRV/ERV heat/energy recovery core) be accessible for replacement and maintenance.
+And

-• Require a mandatory compartmentalization at a maximum of level of 0.3 cfm/sf @50Pa.
+- Require mandatory compartmentalization at a maximum of level of 0.3 cfm/ft2 @50Pa.

-Local exhaust systems should still be used to meet local exhaust requirements, such as in bathrooms, kitchens, and dryers, and exhaust fans could be used as part of a balanced ventilation approach.
-The proposed requirement would affect all new construction multifamily units.
+Local exhaust systems would still be used to meet local exhaust requirements, such as in bathrooms, kitchens, and dryers, and exhaust fans could be used as part of a balanced ventilation approach.

 In addition to these changes to the mandatory requirements, the Statewide CASE Team proposes the following changes to the prescriptive requirements and compliance options to promote energy savings: